 A master's degree holder may be qualified to teach humanities at a community college; however, the degree is often pursued as its own reward.
 It is appropriate for people who desire a liberal arts graduate degree but are not interested in pursuing a doctorate or who would like to try graduate school before committing to a doctoral program.

 A doctorate in humanities qualifies its holder to become a college professor in the humanities or a related liberal arts field.
-The U.S. Bureau of Labor Statistics (BLS) projected a 13% increase in employment of postsecondary teachers from 2014 to 2024, representing faster-than-average job growth for all occupations.
-The BLS also reported that, as of May 2015, median annual salaries for liberal arts professors at colleges and universities depended on the discipline as follows:
+The U.S. Bureau of Labor Statistics (BLS) projected a 11% increase in employment of postsecondary teachers from 2018 to 2028, representing much faster-than-average job growth for all occupations.
+The BLS also reported that, as of May 2018, median annual salaries for liberal arts professors at colleges and universities depended on the discipline as follows:

 Humanities studies programs are interdisciplinary degrees that qualify individuals for future careers as liberal arts professors at community colleges and universities.